Chilean food and wine

 On a late-night trawl of Santiago’s streets, locals and visitors alike appreciate Chile’s legendary street food.
 Empanadas (baked or fried pastry with meat, fish or vegetable filling) are large enough for a meal; empanada de pino tastily combines minced beef, onions, raisins, olives and hard-boiled eggs.
 Beef, lamb, goat or even llama churrasco is another favourite: thin cuts of grilled meat on local bread, often with tomato, avocado and mayonnaise.

 From street food to fine dining: much like the country’s geography, the food scene runs to extremes in Chile.
-BORAGó in Santiago is no 5 in the World’s Top 50 Latin American restaurants and No 1 in Chile.
+Boragó in Santiago is No.6 in The World’s Best Latin American Restaurants and is classed as the second best restaurant in Chile.
 Patron Rodolfo Guzmán forages for ancient ingredients with the help of the indigenous Mapuche people (80% of Chileans have Mapuche blood, which is why foraging is in their DNA).
 His Endemica tasting menu may feature venison tartare with maqui berries or rockfish and rocks, while one of his wines – Tara chardonnay from the Atacama desert – is only served in the world’s top restaurants.

 If you can’t get a table at BORAGó, there’s a raft of go-to-eat chefs in Santiago, many of whom have worked abroad, returning (quite literally) to their roots.
 These include well-travelled Carolina Bazán’s Ambrosia, where French bistro meets Chilean va va voom with oysters with orange butter, sea urchins al matico with onions and herbs.
 Her sommelier partner Rosario focuses on terroir-driven small wine producers like El Principal.
 Another supreme talent is award-winning, ex-El Bulli Sergio Barroso Urbano at Restaurant 040 in bohemian Bellavista; end your meal via Room Number 9, leading to a seriously good secret rooftop cocktail bar.